sudu7878/grapesOS/README.md

   <img src = "Media\Logo\Outputs\WithText\DarkModeVariant\grapesOS_logo_d_png.png" width ="270" alt="grapesOS logo">
 </p>

-<h2 align="center">A CLI-based Operating System, designed to run on Raspberry Pi 3 and 4.</h2>
+<h2 align="center">A CLI-based Operating System, designed to run on Raspberry Pi.</h2>

-<p>grapesOS is a lightweight, CLI-based operating system designed to run on Raspberry Pi using ARM assembly.
+<p>grapesOS is a lightweight, CLI-based operating system designed to run on Raspberry Pi 3 and 4 using ARM bare-metal assembly.
 The current focus is on building a command-line interface, though GUI support might be explored later.
 It features a modular architecture where CLI commands can be run under a potential GUI layer.
 Multimedia support and other complex subsystems are being skipped for now due to their complexity.</p>

 <p>This OS is tailored for bare-metal Raspberry Pi hardware and bypasses the GPU on boot.
 I'm currently experimenting with different CPU scheduling algorithms, though many are resource-heavy and may cause unresponsiveness.
 A major upcoming feature is file system interaction: implementing FAT32 support, enabling read/write/delete operations through a disk interface.</p>